Christmas at Larkspur

 The house is in Shepherd Street, in St Leonards on Sea town centre.
 It's a small, terraced house, built in the 1830s, and would have been one of the first houses in St Leonards as then was, to house the workers and tradespeople to serve the grander St Leonards ‘new town’ that was still to come, designed by Decimus Burton, as a ‘pleasure resort for the aristocracy’.

 The decoration throughout the house is loosely based on the Arts & Crafts movement (apart from the ‘Jack & Jill’ bathroom, which is entirely modern).
 The wallpaper and most of the fabrics are William Morris original patterns, and the furniture is in oak, in a plain artisan style consistent with the Arts & Crafts movement.
 Most of the lighting has Tiffany glass shades, a stained-glass technique involving copper foil and lead solder developed in New York by Louis Comfort Tiffany in 1878.

 There’s high speed broadband wi-fi throughout the house, should be around 50Mb.
 There's gas central heating and hot water from a combi boiler, with thermostatic radiators in each room, with a programmable wireless thermostat and timer for the heating.

 There's a living room, bedroom, dressing room, bathroom, kitchen/diner, and courtyard garden.
 For details, see 'room by room' page.
-Small, well-behaved dogs are allowed, at no extra charge.
+Small to medium-sized, well-behaved dogs are allowed, at no extra charge.

-On arrival, you'll find a welcome pack including an award-winning white wine from the nearby Carr Taylor vineyard for longer-staying guests - and locally made dog treats, if there's a canine guest!
+On arrival, you'll find a welcome pack including a bottle wine for longer-staying guests, sometimes from a local vinyard - and locally made dog treats, if there's a canine guest!